andrewliebchen/a12n/_posts/2014-04-14-the-farnsworth-house.md

 Mies opted for a time-consuming process called _plug welding_ to join the pieces of the Farnsworth House's frame.
 Caldwell explains it best:

-> Plug welding is an elaborate process: steel erectors first drilll the columns with erector seats; they then place the perimeter beam on these seats, shim the beam level, and clamp it secure; next, welders plug the vacant column holes, fusing the column to the beam; and finally, finishers remove the erection seats and sand all surfaces smooth.
+> Plug welding is an elaborate process: steel erectors first drill the columns with erector seats; they then place the perimeter beam on these seats, shim the beam level, and clamp it secure; next, welders plug the vacant column holes, fusing the column to the beam; and finally, finishers remove the erection seats and sand all surfaces smooth.

 Got that?
 Holes are drilled in the column, the beam is clamped to the column, the welder fills the holes with molten steel, fusing the column and beam, then the welds are smoothed.
 Plug welding is a process that erases itself.